cookies-xor-cream/HugoTest/content/posts/poetry/mandibles-eyes.md

 ---

 Frosted glass and broken windows,
-The barking on the midnight walk,
+the barking on the midnight walk,
-Has nothing left to show me now,
+has nothing left to show me now,
-And I've nowhere left to go.
+and I've nowhere left to go.

-Was on Ullapool and Bombard,
+Was on Ulapool and Bombard,
-Things were said but not by me,
+things were said but not by me,
-And I'm making my life hard now,
+and I'm making my life hard now,
-And you think that I don't see?
+and you think that I don't see?

-He begged me: "stay home",
+He begged me: *"stay home",*
-But I'm deaf on the right,
+but I'm deaf on the right,
 I gotta get off the phone,
-Coz I'm catching a ride.
+coz I'm catching a ride.

 I'll be finishing it,
-And the sky will be blue,
+and the sky will be blue,
-As bit by small bit,
+as bit by small bit,
 I'll be passing by you.

 I'm on the path to my house,
-There like an ant on a hill,
+there like an ant on a hill,
-And I'm molting the cause,
+and I'm molting the cause,
-Coz I'm towered by it.
+coz I'm towered by it.

 And the mandible claws,
-Aren't making the bug,
+aren't making the bug,
-Edibles back-slung,
+edibles back-slung,
-In their stomachs dissolve.
+in their stomachs dissolve.

 I abstained from partaking,
-Don't know where I've been,
+don't know where I've been,
-But there's a pheromone trail,
+but there's a pheromone trail,
-And it leads to the sin.
+and it leads to the sin.

 I never resolved it.